Double-faced white dwarfs and the magnetic inhibition of convection: Conclusions

+Initially, we estimated $B_{\rm crit}\sim\sqrt{8\upi P}\propto m_{\rm conv}^{1/2}$ by comparing the magnetic energy density to the gas pressure $P$ at the bottom of the convection zone \citep{Tremblay2015}.
 Based on the relatively high $T_{\rm eff}$ of the observed double-faced white dwarfs, \citet{Moss2025} focused on helium convection.
-Initially, we found that for all the magnetic white dwarfs in their sample $B\ll B_{\rm crit}^{\rm He}$ by several orders of magnitude, apparently ruling out this scenario (Fig. \ref{fig:EnvHeH}).
-However, when the magnetic field's influence on the white dwarf's temperature gradient is considered even at high pressures $P>B^2/(8\upi)$ according to \citet{GoughTayler1966}, we find that the convective boundary is pushed outward considerably.
-With this more consistent treatment of magnetic inhibition, we find that actually $B\lesssim B_{\rm crit}^{\rm He}$ only by an order of magnitude or less for all 4 magnetic double-faced white dwarfs in \citet{Moss2025}; see our Fig. \ref{fig:Grad}.
+However, we found that for all the magnetic white dwarfs in their sample $B\ll B_{\rm crit}^{\rm He}$ by several orders of magnitude, apparently ruling out this scenario (Fig. \ref{fig:EnvHeH}).
 Due to their atypically high masses $M>0.6\,\msun$, hydrogen convection is another possibility even at such high $T_{\rm eff}$.
-In fact, we find that for 3 out of the 4 stars, $B\gtrsim B_{\rm crit}^{\rm H}$ by less than an order of magnitude (see Fig. \ref{fig:EnvHeH}).
-We conclude that most of the currently observed magnetic double-faced white dwarfs could potentially be explained by either helium or hydrogen convection.
+In fact, we found that for three out of the four stars, $B\gtrsim B_{\rm crit}^{\rm H}$ by less than an order of magnitude (Fig. \ref{fig:EnvHeH}), although the residual hydrogen convection zone of our $1.2\,\msun$ model at very high $T_{\rm eff}$ might be a numerical artifact.

+This post-processing (i.e. $m_{\rm conv}$ was computed assuming $B=0$) critical magnetic field calculation has several drawbacks.
+First, \citet{Tremblay2015} demonstrated that it is relevant for the magnetic inhibition of convective energy transfer, but not necessarily mixing.
+In addition, the reduced efficiency of energy transfer changes the temperature profile, moving the convection zone's boundary -- changing $B_{\rm crit}$.
+We addressed both of these issues by directly implementing in \textsc{mesa} the \citet{GoughTayler1966} theory for convection in the presence of magnetic fields, which accounts for the reduced energy transfer at pressures $P\lesssim B^2/(8\upi)$, in agreement with \citet{Tremblay2015}.
+This alternative approach enabled us to compute self-consistent temperature profiles and to identify the modified boundary of the convection zone -- beyond which mixing is truly inhibited.

+Quantitatively, for the observed magnetic double-faced white dwarfs, we obtain a revised estimate of $B_{\rm crit}^{\rm He}(M,T_{\rm eff})\sim10^5$ G (top panel of Fig. \ref{fig:Grad}), orders of magnitude lower than our initial estimate.
+For two out of the four stars in our sample, the measured $B\gg B_{\rm crit}^{\rm H/He}$, probably ruling out the magnetic inhibition of convection as an explanation for their double-faced nature.
+For the remaining two stars, $B\gtrsim B_{\rm crit}^{\rm He}$ by about an order of magnitude, such that regions with a weaker magnetic field or a favourable orientation may possibly account for the surface inhomogeneity.

+However, given our mixed results, other scenarios where the magnetic field plays a different role -- if at all -- should be considered as well.
+For example, \citet{BedardTremblay2025} applied various mechanisms, such as magnetically reduced diffusion \citep{MichaudFontaine1982}, semi-convection, and lateral diffusion, to the prototypical double-faced white dwarf \citep{Caiazzo2023}, which does not currently have a magnetic field measurement.
+A similar quantitative analysis of the double-faced white dwarfs with measured magnetic fields could shed more light on this class.